-AR unlocks the potential to put medical professionals in situations otherwise difficult to recreate (i.e., open-heart surgery)—without risking the patient’s life (Newman, 2016).
+AR unlocks the potential to put medical professionals in situations otherwise difficult to recreate (i.e., open-heart surgery)—without risking a patient’s life (Newman, 2016).

 AccuVein is an AR handheld device that allows nurses and doctors to scan a patient’s body to make a vein appear visible.

-According to a study presented at the Infusion Nurses Society Conference, there was a 45 percent reduction in escalation calls following the deployment of this AR device.
-Plus, 81 percent of nurses reported that using AccuVein resulted in an improved ability to cannulate (the procedure to introduce a thin tube into a vein) (Ismail, 2018).
+According to a study presented at the Infusion Nurses Society Conference, there was a 45% reduction in escalation calls following the deployment of this AR device.
+Plus, 81% of nurses reported that using AccuVein resulted in an improved ability to cannulate (the procedure to introduce a thin tube into a vein) (Ismail, 2018).

 Finally, one of the more interesting augmented reality in corporate training examples is from Arcane Technologies.
 They’ve developed an AR head-mounted display for training sales and project management personnel on decision-making skills.